microsoft/BotFramework-Composer/docs/how_to_use_oauth.md

 Note the `Name` of your connection - you will need to enter this value in Composer exactly as it is displayed in this setting.

-To fill in the values of `Client id`, `Client secret`, and optionally `Scopes`, follow these steps:
+You fill in the values of `Client id`, `Client secret`, and optionally `Scopes` depending on the service you are authenticating with.
+In this example of Github, follow these steps:

 - Go to [Github developer's setting webpage](https://github.com/settings/developers) and click `New OAuth App` on the right upper corner.
 This will redirect you to the Github OAuth App registration website.
 Fill in the values as instructed in the following:

   `Application name`: a name you would like to give to your OAuth application, e.g. `Composer` `Homepage URL`: the full URL to your application homepage, e.g. `http://microsoft.com` `Authorization callback URL`: the callback URL of your application, e.g. `https://token.botframework.com/.auth/web/redirect`. read more [here](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)

 - Click `Registration application`.
 Then you will see the application as the following: